ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * Create a topology of input source and sink target and action to perform on the records
 * Start the stream client to consume records

 A stateful operator uses the streaming Domain Specific Language, and is used for aggregation, join and time window operators.
 Stateful transformations require a state store associated with the stream processor.
-The code below comes from Kafka examples and is counting word occurence in text
+The code below comes from Kafka examples and is counting word occurrence in text
 ```
     final StreamsBuilder builder = new StreamsBuilder();
     final Pattern pattern = Pattern.compile("\\W+");